-To replace the PSU/Cooling Module:
+To replace the PSU:

-- 1. Shut the system down, turn the PSU/cooling module off, then unplug the power cord. - 2.
+- 1. Shut down the system, turn off the PSU/Cooling Module, then unplug the power cord. - 2.
 Loosen the thumb screw that secures the extraction handle to the chassis.

-3. Pull down the extraction handle to dislodge the PSU/cooling module from the backplane connectors, then gently pull the PSU/cooling module from the system.
+3. Pull down the extraction handle to dislodge the PSU/Cooling Module from the backplane connectors, then gently pull the PSU/Cooling Module from the system.
 If the system is mounted to the rackmount, carefully support its weight with the rack while removing the module.

-4. Insert the replacement PSU/cooling module with the extraction handle pointing outwards, then push into the chassis.
-When you feel a resistance, push the extraction handle to lodge the PSU/cooling module to the backend connectors.
+4. Insert the replacement PSU/Cooling Module with the extraction handle pointing outwards, then push into the chassis.
+When you feel a resistance, push the extraction handle to lodge the PSU/Cooling Module to the backend connectors.

-- 5. Fasten the thumb screw to secure the PSU/cooling module to the system.
+- 5. Fasten the thumb screw to secure the PSU/Cooling Module to the system.

 - 6. Connect the power cord.

-- 7. Turn the PSU/cooling module on.
+- 7. Turn the PSU/Cooling Module on.